pro-utkarshM/seabios/docs/Linking_overview.md

 those situations where an address of a C function in another mode is required the build supports symbols with a special "\_cfuncX_" prefix.
-The layoutrom.py script detects these references and will emit a corresponding symbol definitions in the linker script that points to the C code of the specified mode.
-The call32() and stack_hop_back() macros automatically add the required prefix for C code, but the prefixes need to be explicitly added in assembler code.
+The layoutrom.py script detects these references and will emit a corresponding symbol definition in the linker script that points to the C code of the specified mode.
+The call32() and stack_hop_back() Macros automatically add the required prefix for C code, but the prefixes need to be explicitly added in assembler code.

 Build garbage collection